ramselvam7/DBTrades/README.md

 Features and assumptions:

--The trade flow assignment is built using springboot framework.
+-The trade flow assignment is built using springboot framework and uses embedded tomcat.

 -Once the application is started, it can be accesses through http://localhost:8008